 Olives clearly have a few things going for them.
 But they're not all created equal, which makes answering the question Are olives healthy? a little complicated.

-See, the curing process involves sodium—sometimes a lot of sodium—so if you’re trying to limit your intake, McDowell recommends buying olives in a jar, which will have a nutrition label outlining exactly how much sodium is inside.
-“The self-serve olives at the vegetable bar in most grocery stores don’t always have that information available,” she says.
+See, the curing process involves sodium—sometimes a lot of sodium—so if you're trying to limit your intake, McDowell recommends buying olives in a jar, which will have a nutrition label outlining exactly how much sodium is inside.
+"The self-serve olives at the vegetable bar in most grocery stores don’t always have that information available," she says.
 And that means you could be on the fast track to a sodium hangover without even realizing it.
 As a rule of thumb, try to stick to a single portion per snacking session—depending on the olive's size and type, that means roughly five to ten.

 Any tips on how to cook with olives?